 I remember when I first joined Vectors, I was kind of overwhelmed with everything going on within Jira.
-Not that the platform was overly complicated, but there were a host of concepts and key terms used within Jira that I wasn’t familiar with and found confusing.
+While Jira wasn’t excessively complicated, its new concepts and key terms were somewhat confusing.

-So, if you are looking to use Jira in the future or you are just getting started, then this article is for you.
+If you are considering using Jira in the future or if you are just getting started, then this article is for you.
 We are going to explore the concepts Jira is based on and walk through a couple of key terms that you should know upon starting.

 But first… What is Jira?

-In a nutshell, Jira is a project management suite developed by Atlassian.
-At the beginning, Jira was developed and marketed for software development teams as a bug tracking tool.
+Atlassian developed Jira as a Project Management toolset.
+Initially, they developed and marketed it for software development teams as a bug tracking tool.
 The platform grew in popularity over the years and started to reach more and more teams and cover multiple use cases through platforms such as Jira Service Management, Jira Work Management and Jira Align.
 Today, Jira positions itself as a project management suite for all teams designed to enhance processes, manage workloads, generate timely reports and track issues.

 Let’s start with the elephant in the room and perhaps the most important yet confusing concept that Jira is based on (at least for me when I started).
 Jira issues represent basic pieces of work that teams can create and track over time.
 Issues can range from simple tasks and feature requests to bugs and product defects.
 For example, an issue for a software development team can be “a new feature request” whereas for a marketing team, an issue may represent a blog article or social media copy.

 It is important to understand issue hierarchy or the concepts of parent and child issues.
-Parent issues are placed above and made of other issues.
+Parent issues stand at the top and typically incorporate other issues.
 For example, an epic may consist of multiple stories.
 Child issues on the other hand belong to other issues above them.
 For example, a subtask belonging to a story.
-It is important to note that a sub-task cannot be followed by child issues since it is the last in the hierarchy.
+A sub-task sits at the bottom of Issue Types pyramid, so it cannot include other child issues.

 Now let’s explore each issue type in further detail.